artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h04m59s" href="#t00h04m59s">[00:04:59]</a></div>

 **Dirk Sutro:** We're talking about blogging in the lounge tonight.
 We have three bloggers here it sounds like some kind of hybrid of of logging and ice blocking but it's not.
 It's web logging and it refers to some of these personal Web sites that that our bloggers have that that do everything from talk about their own individual trials and tribulations; to show photos of their families too to exhibit links to tens or sometimes hundreds of other Web sites that they personally have found and find interesting.
 Give us a call888-895-5727.
 Email us lounge at kpbs.org and through the course of the hour tonight one of our bloggers here is going to be updating his own blog.
-And if you visit "art lung dot com slash blog" during this hour you should be able to see some new material appearing on there and our other blogger Joe here may give you the real skinny on what's happening here.
+And if you visit "ARTLUNG.COM slash blog" during this hour you should be able to see some new material appearing on there and our other blogger Joe here may give you the real skinny on what's happening here.
 You might get a completely different version of our show on Joe's blog than what you're hearing on 89.5 KPBS.

 <div class="timestamp" style="text-align: right;"><a id="t00h06m06s" href="#t00h06m06s">[00:06:06]</a></div>